Zi:Kill: Regrouping and final years: 1992–1994

 After a nationwide tour titled Flying Rocket 1993, they performed at the Nippon Budokan again on January 11, 1994.
-This ended up being their last performance, as Zi:Kill unceremoniously announced their disbandment in March 1994.
+This ended up being their last performance, as Zi:Kill unceremoniously announced their disbandment on March 7, 1994.
+The decision to disband was made days after the concert, with no member objecting.
 Tusk reportedly consoled their fan club members by stating, "Zi:Kill was just a rock band."
+Their final concert was released as the two-VHS set Live Rocket in March 1994.